orbitalquark/textadept/doc/12_Compiling.md

 ### Cross Compiling for Mac OSX

-When cross-compiling from within Linux, first unzip the GTK+ for OSX bundle into a new *src/gtkosx/* directory.
-Then run `make osx` to build *../textadept.osx* and *../textadeptjit.osx*.
+When cross-compiling from within Linux, run `make osx-deps` to prepare the build environment followed by `make osx` to build *../textadept.osx* and *../textadeptjit.osx*.

 Similarly, `make osx-curses` builds *../textadept-curses.osx* and *../textadeptjit-curses.osx*.